syncfusion-content/wpf-docs/wpf/DataGrid/Summaries.md

 {% endhighlight %}
 {% endtabs %}

-The following screenshot illustrates displaying summary columns with title at same time for GroupSummaryRow.
+The following screenshot illustrates displaying summary columns with title at same time for `GroupSummaryRow`.

 ![SummaryColumns with title in group summary row for WPF DataGrid](Summaries_images/Summaries_img20.png)

 #### Limitations

-The following are the limitations of displaying column summary along with title at same time for GroupSummaryRow:
+The following are the limitations of displaying column summary along with title at same time for `GroupSummaryRow`:

-*Shows column summary along with title for frozen column only for [FrozenColumnCount](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfGridBase~FrozenColumnCount.html) is lesser than `GridSummaryRow.TitleColumnCount` when frozen column defined case.
+*If [FrozenColumnCount](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfGridBase~FrozenColumnCount.html) is defined lesser than `GridSummaryRow.TitleColumnCount`, the title summary will be spanned to [FrozenColumnCount](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfGridBase~FrozenColumnCount.html) range, since spanned range and frozen range cannot be vary.
-*Does not shows column summary with title at same column.
+*Summary columns defined in the `GridSummaryRow.TitleColumnCount` range will not be shown.

 ### Displaying summary for Row